d2soft/NimbbLibrary-iOS/README.md

 ];
 ```

-If you want to playback the video into your app, you need to call the [Nimbb Live/Play](http://nimbb.com/Doc/Dev/Service/Live/Play.aspx) service.
+If you want to playback the video into your app, you need to call the  [Live/Play](http://nimbb.com/Doc/Dev/Service/Live/Play.aspx) function of the Nimbb service.
 Here's a sample code you could use:

 ```objective-c
 NSURL *url= [NSURL URLWithString:[NSString stringWithFormat:@"http://api.nimbb.com/Live/Play.aspx?guid=%@&key=%@",